Suzuki GSX-R1000: 2007 (K7, K8)

 On September 22, 2006, Suzuki revealed a significantly updated GSX-R1000 for 2007 at the Paris Motor Show.
 The new bike gained 14 lb over the 2006 model, due to its new exhaust system and new emissions regulations.
 To counter this weight increase, Suzuki claimed improved aerodynamics along with a faster-revving engine and larger throttle body.
 Although not a completely new model, the engine and chassis have been updated.
-It also featured three different engine mapping configurations, selectable using two buttons located on the left handlebar.
+It also featured three different engine mapping configurations, selectable using two buttons located on the right handlebar.
 One up, and one down arrow to cycle between Mode A (unrestricted), Mode B (reduced power until 50% throttle is applied), and Mode C (reduced power throughout the range regardless of throttle application).
 It also received a hydraulic clutch.

 The 2007 model carried over to 2008 without any significant improvements.